 Graduation Frequently Asked Questions

-Note: The questions and answers found in this Frequently Asked Questions section are directed to undergraduate degrees.
-Graduate students who have graduation questions should contact the Division of Graduate Affairs.
+Note: The questions and answers found in this Frequently Asked Questions section are directed to undergraduate students.
+Graduate students who have graduation questions should contact Graduate Affairs.

 - What is the process for graduation?

-- Once you have determined that you are eligible to graduate, you need to submit a graduation application during the published filing period and the non-refundable application fee.
-After your graduation application is processed, a graduation evaluation will be mailed to you in approximately eight to 10 weeks.
-Graduation is based on the successful completion of all of your degree requirements the last day of the semester of the graduation term you have applied for (i.e. if you apply for May graduation, you must complete all degree requirements by the end of the Spring semester).
+- Once you have determined that you are eligible to graduate, you need to submit a graduation application during the published filing period and the nonrefundable application fee, if applicable.
+After your graduation application is processed, a graduation evaluation will be mailed to you in approximately eight weeks.
+Graduation is based on the successful completion of all of your degree requirements by the last day of the semester of the graduation term you have applied for (i.e. if you apply for May graduation, you must complete all degree requirements by the end of the spring semester).